casper-network/ceps/text/0001-adopt-cep-process.md

 We are largely based on the [Rust RFC process](https://github.com/rust-lang/rfcs), albeit simplified.
 This document will tell you all you need to know about creating a CEP.

-## How to create an CEP
+## How to create a CEP

 [guide-level-explanation]: #guide-level-explanation

 Any CEP (short for "request for comments") starts out with an idea.
-Some ideas are small enough to be exhaustively discussed in a short Slack conversation before making it into a pull request, there is no need to create an CEP for these.
+Some ideas are small enough to be exhaustively discussed in a short Slack conversation before making it into a pull request, there is no need to create a CEP for these.
 However, if the discussions grows in size and requires feedback from multiple people, this is the process:

 1. Fork the CEP repo at [casperlabs/ceps](https://github.com/casperlabs/ceps).
 2. Create a new branch for your CEP on your private repo, name it accordingly, e.g. `my-new-proposal`.